Yikun Ban

 Wuhan University.

-I am interested in principled algorithms in the space of multi-armed bandits/reinforcement learning and deep learning, to solve real-world exploitation-exploration problems.
+I am interested in principled algorithms in the space of reinforcement learning and deep learning, to solve real-world sequential decision-making problems.
 Current research topics:

 Google Scholar